Department of Geography

 - Housing, Home and Neighbourhood

 Housing and the homes and neighbourhoods that we live in are in the news every day.
-Whether this is over concerns about housing shortages, affordability, housing bubbles, `generation rent¿, social housing, housing evictions, city-centre housing, DIY and `grand designs¿, or debates about the domestic sphere, `home as a haven¿, `benefit streets¿, flooding and shack settlements, housing is often at the centre of social science research.
+Whether this is over concerns about housing shortages, affordability, housing bubbles, `generation rent', social housing, housing evictions, Covid lockdown, city-centre housing, DIY and `grand designs', or debates about the domestic sphere, `home as a haven', `benefit streets', flooding and shack settlements, housing is often at the centre of social science research.
 This module aims to introduce students to this broad and diverse subject by drawing on the expertise of staff who research across these multiple themes.
 The module focuses on contemporary concerns, while maintaining an appreciation of the impact of historical trends (e.g. the Global Financial Crisis of 2007/8).
 The module will make use of cases from the UK and abroad to illustrate trends, arguments and challenges.10 credits

 The links between social conflict and cultural production in the history of modern cities have long fascinated scholars exploring the cultural history of the capitalist urban imagination.
 They have sought to understand the way artists, intellectuals, political activists, ordinary people and other thinkers sought to understand and explain the varied experiences of, and relationships between, sensory perceptions, aesthetic judgments and power relations in their own place and time.
 This module will draw from historical, cultural, social, and political geographies as well as other disciplines to engage with the shifting nature and spatiality of these relationships through case studies of selected cities, the particular changes in capitalist urban culture they occasioned, contemporary responses to those changes, and the theoretical debates they inspired.
 Key topics will include urban form and architecture, cultural difference and social inequality, representational practices and bodily experiences, and the overall consciousness of change in modern capitalist cities.20 credits

 Environmental issues continue to be a key area of contemporary public concern and current political debate.
-They raise fundamental questions about the relationship between society and environment, and the politics of that relationship.
+They raise fundamental questions about the relationship between society and environment, and the politics and equity of that relationship.
 This module provides a geographical introduction to these issues and debates with examples from a range of scales from the global to the local.
-After a review of key concepts, the module is developed through inter-related sections covering debates through different empirical themes.20 credits
+It also considers the role of stakeholders and how they benefit or are disadvantaged by policy that seeks to address issues to do with the environment-society relationship. he module then develops these core ideas through inter-related sections covering debates focused on different empirical themes.20 credits

 - Environmental Pollution and Quality